openupm/openupm-cli/README.md

 ### Command options

-The cli assumes current working directory (cwd) is the root of an Unity project (the parent of `Assets` folder).
-However you can specify the cwd.
+The cli assumes the current working directory (CWD) is the root of a Unity project (the parent of the `Assets` folder).
+However, you can specify the CWD.

 ```
 openupm --chdir <unity-project-path>
 ```

-Specify other 3rd-party registry (defaults to openupm registry)
+Specify another 3rd-party registry (defaults to openupm registry)

 ```
 openupm --registry <registry-url>